skaya/angular-on-rails/README.md

   ...
 })
 ```
-Pay attention that the nested components don't need to be bootstrapped, they have to be only declared.
-It's why I used different arrays for nested and bootstrapped component.
+Pay attention that the nested components don't need to be bootstrapped, they have to be declared only.
+It's why I used different arrays for nested and bootstrapped components.

 The one more interesting fact is that Angular 2 application must have at least one bootstrapped component otherwise the following error will be thrown `EXCEPTION: The module AppModule was bootstrapped, but it does not declare "@NgModule.bootstrap" components nor a "ngDoBootstrap" method.
 Please define one of these`.
 So if you use Angular 2 for an MPA, you shouldn't have pages without al least one Angular component.
 Fortunately, this problem is solved very easy by including some component to common HTML partial which will be rendered for all pages (for example, foote, header, etc.).
-For this purpose, I used 'app' component (`<app></app>`) that does nothing but just presented on all pages in the footer.
+For this purpose, I used 'app' component (`<app></app>`) that does nothing but it's just presented on all pages in the footer.

 ### Design of Angular units
 In the end, I'll give examples of different Angular units to demonstrate how they work together.
-So these examples are not about how to develop the logic of components, services, etc., but about communication logic of these pieces to get a working application.
+So these examples are not about how to develop a logic of components, services, etc., but about communication logic of these pieces to get a working application.

 #### Modules
 All developed Modules should be imported in the root module `app.module.ts` and specified in `@NgModule.imports` decorator: